Living with Vision Loss

 IDB Programs and Services

-The Iowa Blindness Empowerment and Independence Center (IBEIC) is a residential training program for adults who are blind or low vision.
-Located in Des Moines, the Center provides in-depth, individualized blindness training to students so that they can return to their home communities to live independently and work competitively in the careers they choose.
-Students receive training in four areas:
+The Iowa Blindness Empowerment and Independence Center (IBEIC) is an intensive Vocational Rehabilitation training program for adults who are blind or low vision.
+Located in Des Moines, the Center provides in-depth, comprehensive blindness training for students to live and work independently.

 The Business Enterprises Program (BEP) provides opportunities for legally blind clients of the Vocational Rehabilitation program to manage their own businesses.
 These blind entrepreneurs manage a wide variety of food-service operations, including restaurants, coffee bars, vending locations, highway rest area vending sites, and catering.
 These businesses can be found at federal, state, county, municipal, and private locations throughout Iowa.

-The Department has helped thousands of blind and visually impaired Iowans successfully find and retain high quality jobs.
+The Department has helped thousands of blind and low vision Iowans successfully find and retain high quality jobs.

-The Department provides employment services to blind and visually impaired Iowans who are looking for a job or want to retain or advance in their current career.
-The Department for the Blind believes that with the right skills and opportunities a blind or visually impaired person can be a competitive and valuable employee.
+The Department provides employment services to blind and low vision Iowans who are looking for a job or want to retain or advance in their current career.
+The Department for the Blind believes that with the right skills and opportunities a blind or low vision person can be a competitive and valuable employee.

 The Independent Living (IL) program serves individuals with vision loss caused by a condition that cannot be corrected with glasses and has affected the person's ability to complete daily activities such as driving, reading the mail, dialing a telephone, cooking safely and more.
 Individuals served under this program do not wish to pursue paid employment and are at least age 55 or have other disabilities in combination with their vision loss.
 Rehabilitation Teachers in the IL program travel throughout the state to help individuals obtain the skills needed to live independently and participate in family and community life.